tiredpixel/z.2014-05-28.sidekiq-spy/README.md

 no web server, this one's for you. <3

 This project is so hot out of the oven you might need mitts.
-But it's already functional, with the main statistics from the Sidekiq::Web homepage.
-In time, it would be nice to add the Workers, Queues, Retries, and Scheduled tabs, too.
+But it's already functional, with the main statistics from the Sidekiq::Web homepage and the Workers tab.
+In time, it would be nice to add the Queues, Retries, and Scheduled tabs, too.

 More sleep lost by [tiredpixel](http://www.tiredpixel.com).